 - Comprehensive guidance and counseling

-The Out-of-School Youth (OSY) program is a year-round program for youth who are not working, who are not in school or who face other barriers to employment.
-It provides services to help youth and young adults attain educational credentials, upgrade their job skills and find permanent work.
+The Out-of-School Youth (OSY) program is a year-round program for young adults ages 16 to 24 who are not working, who are not in school or who face other barriers to employment.
+It provides services to help them attain educational credentials, upgrade their job skills and find permanent work.

 For more information, contact: